Case starts to look like a funny word when you use it too much, doesn't it?

 Background: Premier Properties was interested in creating a website that provided all of the features consumers were looking for in a realty website.
 Consumers would use the site to search for residential properties, commercial properties, and land.
 Additionally, the planned website was intended to introduce consumers to the Premier Properties brand.
 To meet this goal, the website was designed to inform consumers about Premier Properties’ current properties and current open houses, their agents, preferred service providers, and the history of the company.

+In this project, there were specific types of properties that were being managed through 8 separate data sets.
+One of these data sets was combined for end output.
+(Hence why there are only seven data sets below).
+Each data set had an extensive number of columns.
 Any time a project includes managing a large amount of data, there are various challenges that a developer or programmer faces.
 Planning decisions about the structure of data and the method used to access that data often make or break the success of a project in these cases.

 The primary challenges faced on this site could all be summarized as speed problems.
 Whether talking about record access speed or search speed, it was always a question of speed.
 This is a problem that is commonly left inadequately addressed on many MLS-based real estate websites.